---

 ```

-To focus on a line, add the `// [!code focus]` annotation to the end of the line:
+Add `// [!code focus]` at the end of the line:

 ````